-Cecil Corbin-Mark, WE ACT’s Deputy Director and a well-known and highly respected leader in the environmental justice movement, passed away on October 15, 2020 at the age of 51.
-He was a life-long resident of Hamilton Heights in Harlem, New York, where his family has lived for six decades.
+This fellowship was founded in honor of Cecil Corbin-Mark, WE ACT’s Deputy Director and a well-known and highly respected leader in the environmental justice movement.
+Cecil was a life-long resident of Hamilton Heights in Harlem, New York, where his family has lived for six decades.
 Cecil began his environmental justice career at WE ACT for Environmental Justice at the age of 25.
 He was the first paid staff person hired by the Harlem-based volunteer group when it became a formal non-profit organization.
 Over the next 26 years, Cecil grew to be one of the leading figures in the movement both in New York State and across the nation.
 At the time of his untimely passing, Cecil was WE ACT’s Deputy Director and Director of Policy Initiatives.
 In this capacity, Cecil helped develop and pass numerous environmental health related bills in New York City and New York State, provided overall policy guidance to WE ACT’s New York program staff, managed WE ACT’s Washington DC federal policy office and served as an informal mentor to aspiring environmental justice advocates across the country.

 Key Application Dates